jimdigriz/tdcli/README.md

 `tdcli` lets you pull data from your [TD Direct Investing](http://www.tddirectinvesting.co.uk/) account.

+## Issues

+ * fixup stock symbols properly (not just wholesale prepending of `LON:`)
+ * pull in contract references for the transactions
+ * prompt for password

 # Pre-flight

 `tdcli` requires [Perl 5.14 or higher](https://www.perl.org/) and the following libraries: